 - Urostomy (from the urinary system to divert the flow of urine)

-- Two-piece systems have a separate skin barrier (wafer) that adheres to the skin.
-The pouch, which collects the waste, can be attached and detached without removing the barrier.
-One of the benefits of using a two-piece system is that it may be a little easier on your skin, since you can change the pouch several times without removing the adhesive barrier from your skin.
+A two-piece ostomy pouch is just what it sounds like: two separate components including the ostomy pouch and the skin barrier.
+One of the benefits of using a two-piece system is that it may be a little easier on your skin since you can change the pouch several times without removing the adhesive barrier from your skin.
+This may be ideal, especially if you are prone to experiencing peristomal skin irritation.

 How do I know which ostomy products are right for me?